 Spring forward, no fall back?
 Lawmakers aim to make daylight saving time permanent

-Federal legislators over the years have attempted to make daylight saving time permanent, so that the U.S. “springs forward,” but never again “falls back” in November, but none of those tries have been successful.
+Federal legislators over the years have attempted to make daylight saving time permanent, but without success.
 New legislation has been introduced this year.

 It’s that time of year again.